mianjoto/NIKO-CLIMB-PROTOTYPE/README.md

 Ascend the building while clearing out hordes of enemies to get to the next floor.
 Get as high as you can to escape the flames!

-This game is a prototype intended to demonstrate the main gameplay features—keep posted for updates!
+This game is a 2D platformer prototype intended to demonstrate the main gameplay features—keep posted for updates!

 ## Play the game :)
 You can play the prototype for NIKO CLIMB in your browser [here](https://mianjoto.itch.io/niko-climb)!